Loren Cameron: Photography

 Cameron's work was first shown as part of a 1994 exhibit in San Francisco.
 His images have also been exhibited in Los Angeles, Minneapolis, in Santiago, Chile, Buenos Aires, Argentina, Sao Paulo, Brazil, and in Mexico City.
 They have been published in numerous books such as Constructing Masculinity: Discussions in Contemporary Culture and Leslie Feinberg's Transgender Warriors.
-He has also posed for photographers such as Daniel Nicoletta, Amy Arbus, and Howard Shatz.
-Cameron has lectured at universities across the United States, including Smith College, Harvard, Cornell, Brown, the University of California at Berkeley, Penn State, and the School of the Art Institute of Chicago.
-In May 2008, Cameron presented his work at the Palais de Tokyo in Paris.
-He was profiled on the Discovery Health Channel's LGBT-themed special Sex Change: Him to Her, and on the National Geographic Channel's Taboo "Sexual Identity" series.
-He was also interviewed in The New Yorker magazine.
+He also posed for photographers such as Daniel Nicoletta, Amy Arbus, and Howard Shatz.